Best Bangkok Floating Markets for Foodies – Tha Ka, Bang Noi and Amphawa

 Amphawa Floating Market

-Big, buzzy and artsy, Amphawa heaves with diners and shoppers in the late afternoon, becoming uncomfortably crowded for some, but the lively atmosphere is part of its appeal and the food second to none.
+Big, buzzy and artsy, Amphawa is arguably one of the best Bangkok floating markets for foodies.
+Heaving with diners and shoppers in the late afternoon, becoming uncomfortably crowded for some, the lively atmosphere is nevertheless part of its appeal and the food second to none.
 Attracting a mix of local families and friends, Bangkok hipsters and Asian tourists, it’s Bangkok’s Chatuchak or ‘JJ’ Market on the water.

 Eating is a more organized affair here with boats bearing signs, prices, menus, and photos of dishes, and low benches running alongside the water’s edge with tiny plastic stools.
 Chilled music wafts from nearby cafés and live Thai country music and jazz bands perform at the bars, encouraging you to linger with cold beers.